 Fees: The Lifesaving Society exam fee applies to successful and unsuccessful candidates alike.

-□ Airway Management (4-5 hr.) certification provides senior and experienced lifeguards with specific knowledge and training in the use of oxygen, suction devices, oral airways and masks/bag-valve-masks.
+□ Airway Management (4-5 hr.): Provides senior and experienced first-aiders with specific knowledge and training in the use of oxygen, suction devices, oral airways and masks/bag-valve masks.